Back to blog

 If you want to opt to manually track your expenses, try our free self-employed tax deductions worksheet.

-What makes Bonsai tax better than other expense tracking tools?
+Why Bonsai tax is better for freelance photographers than other expense tracking tools

 Apart from efficient expense tracking, the software also comes with other modules that will be especially useful to you as a freelance photographer.